verrazzano/docs/content/en/docs/observability/monitoring/configure/alertmanager.md

 **Monitoring** > **Alerting** > **AlertmanagerConfigs**

-Alertmanager will automatically discover AlertmanagerConfigs in the same namespace, which by default in Verrazzano is `verrazzano-monitoring`.
+Alertmanager will automatically discover AlertmanagerConfigs in the same namespace where it is deployed, which by default in Verrazzano is `verrazzano-monitoring`.

 ## Customize the AlertmanagerConfig namespace

-If you would prefer to create the AlertmanagerConfig in a different namespace, you can configure Alertmanager to discover AlertmanagerConfig resources in other namespaces using labels.
+If you would prefer to create the AlertmanagerConfig in a other namespaces, you can configure Alertmanager to discover AlertmanagerConfig resources in other namespaces using labels.
+In the example below, all AlertmanagerConfigs will be discovered in any namespace with the label `namespace-label: my-app`.
 {{< clipboard >}}
 <div class="highlight">